ibm-cloud-docs/account/add_webhooks.md

    * Values for *Maintenance* states: Planned, In progress, Completed, Canceled, Failed
    * Values for *Incident* states: New issue, Investigating, Resolved

 `title`: The title field tells you what the notification is about.
-This field is configured to support more languages, although only english is supported currently.
+This field is configured to support more languages, although only English is supported currently.

 `startTime`, `endTime`: You can check when the event starts, and when it ends.